malczan/Perfect-Cocktail-SwiftUI/README.md

 ## Overview

 Perfect Cocktail is an application, which is made for every cocktail's fan!
 Users can find perfect cocktail, based on their preferances.
 Application allows users to filtr cocktails, by alcoholic/ non-alcoholic or ingredients that are used in.
-If user have no idea, which coctkail would be perfect, there is a extra feautre - Random!
+If user have no idea, which cocktail would be perfect, there is a extra feautre - Random!

 All data provided by https://www.thecocktaildb.com/api.php.